tentacleuno/tentacles.dev/content/posts/the-dangers-behind-oauth.md.md

 +++
-title = "The Dangers Behind OAuth" date = "1986-09-17"
+title = "The Dangers Behind OAuth" date = "2020-01-20"
-author = "Elliot"
+author = "Tentacles"
-cover = "img/hello.jpg"
-description = "\"Hello, friend?\" That's lame.
-Maybe I should give you a name?"
+description = "Here's how to handle authentication in your next app."
 +++

 At first sight, OAuth is great: you can defer the worries of storing passwords to another website, making it a prime target for novice and experienced web developers alike.
 But it's not all good.